International Federation of Journalists: History

 The International Federation of Journalists was founded in 1926 in Paris, on the initiative of the French Syndicat national des journalistes (SNJ).
 At the time, it represented about 25 000 media workers from about twenty countries and had its headquarters in Paris.
 Its first President was the French reporter Georges Bourdon.

 With the occupation of France by Nazi Germany, the Second World War put an end to the IFJ's activities in Paris.
-A few union then decided to form in London the International Federation of Journalists of the Allies or free countries (IFJAFC), whose first Congress took place in 1941.
-IFJAFC dissolved in 1946, once the war over, becoming the International Organisation of Journalists (IOJ).
+Several unions then decided to form in London the International Federation of Journalists of the Allies or Free Countries (IFJAFC), whose first Congress took place in 1941.
+IFJAFC dissolved in 1946, once the war was over, becoming the International Organisation of Journalists (IOJ).

 As a result of the Cold War, the International Federation of Journalists was relaunched in 1952 at a World Congress in Brussels attended by 49 delegates.
-It will be competed by the IOJ, based in Prague and composed mainly of national journalists' unions from Central and Eastern Europe and developing countries, until the 1990s.
+It competed with the IOJ, based in Prague and composed mainly of national journalists' unions from Central and Eastern Europe and developing countries, until the collapse of the IOJ in the 1990's with the end of the Cold War.

 The IFJ was officially recognised by the United Nations Economic and Social Council (Ecosoc) and UNESCO.

 At IFJ Second World Congress in Bordeaux in 1954, delegates representing more than 43 000 media workers from 21 unions in 18 countries adopted the IFJ Declaration of Principles on the Conduct of Journalists, the first widely recognised text on journalistic ethics.

 The gradual disappearance of the IOJ in the 1990s gave a new impetus to the IFJ, with the membership of national trade unions from non-aligned states or from the former Soviet bloc.
-At the same time, IFJ encouraged the regionalisation of its activities and regional offices appeared in Africa, Asia-Pacific, Latin America and Europe.
+At the same time, IFJ encouraged the regionalisation of its activities and regional offices appeared in Africa, Asia-Pacific, Latin America, Europe and the Middle East.

 In 2019, IFJ 30th World Congress took place for the first time in Africa and in an Arab Country, in Tunis, Tunisia.
 The Congress proved historical also because the 300 delegates from more than 100 countries adopted the Global Charter of Ethics for Journalists, which reinforced the ethical standards laid down by the 1954 IFJ Declaration of Principles on the Conduct of Journalists.

 In February 2023, during the 2022 Russian invasion of Ukraine, the Russian Union of Journalists was suspended from IFJ after having established activities in occupied parts of Ukraine.

+In 2024, the IFJ condemned "Israel’s strategy of slandering Gaza’s journalists with unproven allegations" and called for an investigation into "Israel’s systematic targeting and killing of journalists" in the Gaza war.
+The IFJ marked 26 February 2024 as the International Day for Palestinian Journalists.